-Dyson’s sculptural paintings of Upper Palaeolithic art (created for research) have become popular among fine art collectors.
+Dyson’s sculptural paintings of Upper Paleolithic art (created for research) have become popular among museums and fine art collectors.
 The cave of Lascaux is closed to the public forever and with this closure, the ability to view the art the way it was intended–by firelight.
 Dyson’s sculptural facsimiles enable the viewer to experience the spectacular firelight movement of prehistoric art.
 For more info, please see video “The Light of Lascaux” below.

 The Galloping Mare is located near the ceiling of Lascaux, known as the “Sistine Chapel of prehistoric art”.

 Art Historian-Etiologist Amy Dyson has conducted extensive research studies within the original cave of Lascaux in France (c.17,000 B.C.E.) and has executed an international multidisciplinary comparative analysis that included anthropological, archaeological, ethnological, ethnographical and qualitative phenomenological investigation.